 An expungement lawyer helps you get back rights and opportunities after your arrest or conviction.

-If you are done with your case, you could file for a dismissal, which is commonly referred to as an expungement.
+If you are done with your case, an expungement lawyer helps you file for a dismissal, which is commonly referred to as an expungement.

 CAN A DUI BE EXPUNGED?

 If you have completed informal or summary probation, you can ask the court to: